Lessons I learnt on my first post-pandemic solo travel trip in Colombia

 My whole life was solo during the pandemic

 However, it wasn’t the same as the solo adventures I’d been on in pre-pandemic years.
 Because, honestly, my whole life was solo at that point: living alone and single throughout lockdown, and working from home, with a still very limited social life.
-Typically, solo travel is a once-in-a-while treat; a stepping-away from a busy calendar; an opting-out from the pace of everyday life; a time to reacquaint myself with, well, myself.
+Typically, solo travel is a once-in-a-while treat; a stepping-away from a busy calendar; an opting-out from the pace of London life; a time to reacquaint myself with, well, myself.

 Fast forward to March 2022.
 A few months into the return of office working, events and forward-planned holidays, things finally looked back to normal, and I began to dream of a trip away.
 Life had become hectic again.
 Joyful – but hectic.
-Looking ahead at the summer, it was punctuated with bachelorette parties and weddings – all lovely occasions, but none planned on my own terms.
+Looking ahead at the summer, it was punctuated with hen parties and weddings – all lovely occasions, but none planned on my own terms.
 Put bluntly, I wanted something for myself.

 Having turned 30 last year, I had also qualified to go on a Flash Pack trip (which are specifically for travellers in their 30s and 40s) – which had long been on my bucket list.
 I realised that booking on to a group trip for solos could be the perfect hybrid experience to build my confidence around travelling alone again.
 And so that’s what I did, joining a nine-day Colombia adventure beginning at the start of April with a three-day solo stay added to the end.
 Here’s what I learnt (or remembered) about going on solo adventures: